DLRS09/DLRS09/README.md

-We will make our dataset publicly available here soon, after the paper is accepted.
+The dataset will be available here soon, after the paper is accepted.